so-nakashima/Lineage-EM-algorithm/README.md

 ```

 ## Source codes
-The following two codes are core of LEM.
+The following two codes are the core of LEM.
 - Tree.cpp: Class for discrete latent-variable tree (includeing E-step of LEM).
 - TreeLDS.cpp: Class for continous latent-variable tree (including E-step and M-step of LEM).